JustinTArthur/vsfieldkit/docs/usage.rst

         different moment, third into the fourth… resulting in thicker visual comb lines and lines having color untrue to their source material.

+        Enumerations are available on the vsfieldkit top level module and the :py:class:`~vsfieldkit.ChromaSubsampleScanning` enum.

     :param str dither_type:
         If video is processed at a higher bit depth internally before being returned to an original depth of less than 16 bits per plane, this